OlivierLD/raspberry-coffee/Monitor-Battery/README.md

 As long as the _received_ email complies with a given format, it can be parsed and then managed accordingly.

 #### Example
 You need clone the file named `email.properties.sample` into `email.properties`, and modify it with the details of the email account(s) you want to use.
+> _Note:_ Since the first version of this soft has been written, many email accounts now require
+> an "App Password" to allow Java to reach your account.
+Keep that in mind when filling out the `email.properties`.

-All you need to add to the diagram above is a network connection.
+All you need to add to the diagram above is a network connection, to reach your email account.

  Then use for example
 ```bash